Leonardo Candellone: Loan to Bari

 On the same day Napoli immediately sent him to Bari on a two-year loan with an option to purchase.
 Four days later, on 23 September, he made his debut for the club as a substitute replacing Manuel Marras in the 46th minute and in the 75th minute he scored his first goal for the club in a 4–0 home win over Travestere in the first round of Coppa Italia.
 Four days later, he made his league debut for the club as a substitute replacing again Manuel Marras in the 66th minute of a 3–2 away win over Virtus Francavilla.
 On 7 October, Candellone played his first match as a starter for the club in Serie C, a 3–2 away win over Cavese, he was replaced by Eugenio D'Ursi after 66 minutes.
 Five weeks later, on 11 November, he played his first entire match for Bari, a 4–1 away win over Potenza.
 Candellone ended his first season to Bari with 28 appearances, 9 of them as a starter, 1 goal and 2 assists.
 However in July 2021 his loan was interrupped and he returned to Napoli.

 Loan to Südtirol

 On 16 July 2021, he returned to Südtirol on loan.

 Return to Pordenone

 On 31 January 2022, Candellone returned to Pordenone on a new loan until 30 June 2023, with an option to buy.

+Juve Stabia

+On 19 July 2023, Candellone joined Serie C club Juve Stabia on a contract till 30 June 2025.